 The fractal things

 If you look at the top 3 most dangerous cities, you would expect criminals, a ghetto, broken windows, and deserted houses within that city.
 In this sense, the details of the city (the criminals etc.) fit with the larger view on the city (a dangerous city).
 On the other side, if someone tells you about a lovely city, you expect lovely people, lovely buildings, and lovely little shops.
-If their opinion turns out to be true, I call these fractal cities.
-With fractal people you can think of people who are rock stars who don’t care about stuff, and show in every little thing that they really don’t care about stuff.
-Or people who look fancy, do fancy, have fancy houses, have fancy friends, and they might even have fancy socks.
+If their opinion turns out to be true, I call it fractal.
+Things are fractal when the overall perception of a thing synchronizes with the small(er) details of the thing.
+With fractal people you can think of people who are rock-stars (who don’t care about stuff), and show in every little thing that they really don’t care about stuff.
+Or people who look fancy, do fancy, have fancy houses, have fancy friends, and even have fancy socks.
 But you also have fractal products, like Apple products.
+Apple has a general perception of being very elegant.
 If you look at an Iphone, it looks like a real elegant phone.
-If you go to the Iphone-apps, these are also very elegant, their other products are elegant, and even their marketing is elegant.
-Everything Apple does fits their vision, and thus is Apple very fractal (according to my vision).
+If you go to the details, like the Iphone-apps, these are very elegant, their other products are elegant, and even their marketing is quite elegant.
+Everything Apple does fits their vision of elegance, and thus is Apple very fractal (according to my perception, even though I’m an Android-man).
 On the other side, you also have this for the low-cost products, a product like a shirt from the Primark looks cheap, is sewed cheaply, and has a cheap looking picture on it.
 There are many more examples but I believe that this is enough for now.